-- Do you have a specific project that you’re trying to accomplish?
+- Do you have a specific project you’re trying to accomplish?

 - How do you envision your proposed project benefitting your nonprofit in the long run?

-- Are there specific areas of your project with which you need more help?
+- Are there specific areas of your project you need more help with?

 - Do you or your staff have the skills necessary to accomplish your goals?